JoMedeiros/my-utils/README.md

 ## My vim Config

-If you run `setup-vim.sh` as you may guess, it will setup my vim configurations.
+If you run `vi.sh` it will setup my vim configurations.
 It will download my `.vimrc`, install the powerline fonts and YouCompleteMe.

 ## Some Vim config and tips

 <img src="vi-vim-cheat-sheet.gif">

-## init_cpp

-This python script creates my favorite structure of files and a default Makefile.

-### Usage

-In a linux terminal type:
-	`./init_cpp`

 ## vid_to_gif